nick-ng/poe-map-team/LAB_GEMS.md

 - 2.0 Summon Lightning Golem (1, Summon Lightning Golem of Hordes)
 - 1.7 Tornado (3, Tornado of Elemental Turbulence, Tornado Shot, Tornado Shot of Cloudburst)
 - 1.5 Summon Flame Golem (2, Summon Flame Golem of Hordes, Summon Flame Golem of the Meteor)
+- 1.5 Raise Zombie (2, Raise Zombie of Slamming, Raise Zombie of Falling)
 - 1.5 Summon Skeletons (2, Summon Skeletons of Mages, Summon Skeletons of Archers)
-- 1.1 Raise Zombie (2, Raise Zombie of Slamming, Raise Zombie of Falling)
-- 1.1 Incinerate (2, Incinerate of Venting, Incinerate of Expanse)
 - 1.0 Absolution (1, Absolution of Inspiring)
 - 1.0 Bladestorm (1, Bladestorm of Uncertainty)
 - 1.0 Cleave (1, Cleave of Rage)